fill-10/InputData4Lammps/README.md

 Masses are defined as 1.0 in the lammps data file.
 Please update masses in lammps input script.

 In xyz files, atom names are stored as real names but not the numbers as in lammps.

 This is for the visualization purposes.

 ############

-Have fun!
+Please cite:
+Luo X.; Paddison S.J, DPD simulations of anion exchange membrane: The effect of an alkyl spacer on the hydrated morphology, Solid State Ionics 339, 115012

 X. Luo